Illustration of a paper plane on a blue background.

 It’s incredibly wasteful, too.

-According to Restore Digital, the average office worker uses 10,000 sheets of copy paper every year — 6,800 of which are wasted.
+The consensus online is that the average office worker uses around 10,000 sheets of copy paper every year — 45% of which will end up in the bin by the end of the day.

-The article says the wastage is due to unnecessary printing, not using double-sided printing, and forgetting to pick up printouts from the printer.
+The waste is attributed to unnecessary printing, not using double-sided printing, and forgetting to pick up printouts from the printer.
 But I’d bet good money, a lot of it is caused by printer problems.

 The trouble with printers…